nextgenthemes/advanced-responsive-video-embedder/docs.md

 That was a cool video.
 ```

 As a bonus you can add url parameters for ARVE to customize videos.
-If your URL already contains a query (everything behind a `?` like the Youtube URL above) then you need to start with `&`</p>
+If your URL already contains a query (everything behind a `?` like the Youtube URL above) then you need to start with `&`

 `arve[xxxxx]=` controls the options the plugin provides, see [supported-attributes](#supported-attributes)

-`arve-param[XXXXX]` can be used to create parameters for the URL-query used for the iframe src.
-See below in the shortcode section for links to the providers documentations.

 ## Examples
 This examples assume you post this URLs on their own line like